 If you have not completed a request form and school believes you have taken your child out of school for a holiday you may still face a fine.

-Where a child’s attendance falls below 90% for a significant period of time school may stop authorising all absences and you may be asked to produce evidence such as a doctor’s note to cover any absence due to illness for your child.
+Where a child’s attendance falls below 90% school may stop authorising all absences and you may be asked to produce evidence such as a doctor’s note to cover any absence due to illness for your child.

-If your child’s attendance falls below 90% by the end of the term you will receive a letter from school asking you to come in to meet with the learning mentor.
+If your child’s attendance falls below 90% you will receive a letter from school asking you to come in to meet with the learning mentor.
 At this meeting strategies will be discussed for improving your child’s attendance.
 If your child has had a significant absence due to ill health it may be necessary to implement additional support for your child in school.
 If the absence is due to holiday you may be asked to undertake additional work with your child at home.

 Where there is no significant improvement in your child’s attendance following support and guidance from school you may risk prosecution.